William0n/Heart-Disease-Analysis-/README.md

 # Heart-Disease-Analysis: Project Goals
-* Determine whether or not a patient's gender increases/decreases their odds of a heart attack
+* Determine whether or not a patient's gender increases/decreases their odds of hvaing heart disease
-* Analyze the relationship between chest pain discomfort and odds of a heart attack
+* Analyze the relationship between chest pain discomfort and odds of having a heart disease
-* Do older people have greater odds of heart disease
+* Is age a significant factor in determining if a patient has heart disease
 * Do patients with higher cholesteral levels have a higher chance of heart disease
-* Are patients with higher levels of chest pain more likelye to suffer from heart disease
+* Are patients with higher levels of chest pain more likely to suffer from heart disease

 ## Data Cleaning
 Unfortunately, the dataset collected from Kaggle was not as clean as I hoped for.
 Thus, the following changes below were made to the data: